sshivendra14/eb04-ITCODER-Fibbonacci/storyboard/README.md

 4.The user may get unexpected conclusion on a decimal input and may commit a mistake by doing so.<br>

 ##### 2.6 Conclusion:
-1.The fibonacci series is computed and printed according to the given input.
+1.The fibonacci series is computed and printed according to the given input.<br>
-2.The concept of stack and recursion is to be understood and then applied accordingly.
+2.The concept of stack and recursion is to be understood and then applied accordingly.<br>
 3.Assessment/evaluation of the pre-test and post-test should be given immediately to the user.
 The moment the student clicks on the answer of his choice, the CORRECT ANSWER should be displayed below the question.
 This would enable the student to understand whether he is right or wrong.<br>
-4.This would prompt the users as to how many answers were correctly answered.
+4.This would prompt the users as to how many answers were correctly answered.<br>

 ##### 2.7 Equations/formulas: NA
 F(0)=0, F(1)=0<br>